-- have lawful authority to work in New Zealand which includes a Work Permit with conditions that allow the holder to work in the position applied for; or have a variation of condition to a Visitor or Student Permit that allows such work.
+- have lawful authority to work in New Zealand, which includes a Work Visa with conditions that allow the holder to work in the position applied for; or have a variation of condition to a Visitor or Student Visa that allows such work.

-If you are in New Zealand on a Working Holiday Scheme Permit you are not allowed to take up permanent employment.
-The process for obtaining a Work Permit is explained on the Immigration New Zealand website.
+If you are in New Zealand on a Working Holiday Scheme Visa you are not allowed to take up permanent employment.
+The process for obtaining a Work Visa is explained on the Immigration New Zealand website.